 The tax impact of the approval of question #1 would be less than $8 per month in property taxes for a home in Eden Prairie valued at $430,000.

-would renew the previously-approved capital project levy, which provides security, infrastructure, and technology across the district.
+would renew the previously-approved capital project levy, which provides technology infrastructure including student devices, classroom technologies, and teacher training across the district.

 Approval of the capital project levy would not result in an increase in property taxes.